| |

 Des McKenna O.A.M – Woodcarver & Sculptor

-having spent more than 30 years living in the hills of Upper Beaconsfield in Victoria, Australia.
+Des McKenna and his wife Carmel lived in Malmsbury in Central Victoria after spending more than 30 years living in the hills of Upper Beaconsfield in Victoria, Australia.
 There they had raised a family of eleven many of whom are practising artists.
+Carmel now lives in Pakenham.
+A food technologist by profession Des spent most of his "working life" in the food industry in managerial positions with one of the world's largest multinational food groups.

-his early years he had made some of the furniture for the family home.
+Opting for early retirement in 1986 he decided to take up woodworking as a hobby as in his early years he had made some of the furniture for the family home.
 It did not take long before his life-long love of nature and art and his developing skills led to his production of some remarkable works.
 The encouragement of his wife Carmel saw him present some sculpture to a local art gallery which was just opening and its acceptance and subsequent sales was the beginning of a remarkable new career.
 Des's work is now exhibited in

 many galleries around Australia and in many overseas collections.

-Rather than produce sculpture with minute detail carved into it Des prefers his work to capture the essence of the subject and its natural rhythm and grace.
-He achieves this to
+Rather than produce sculpture with minute detail carved into it Des prefered his work to capture the essence of the subject and its natural rhythm and grace.
+He achieved this to such an extent that all his works seem to be moving and give great pleasure to those who are viewing them.

-In his travels in the Australian bush Des is always on the lookout for that special piece of wood and has the imagination to see in a rough piece the ultimate possibilities which exist
+In his travels in the Australian bush Des was always on the lookout for that special piece of wood and had the imagination to see in a rough piece the ultimate possibilities which existed in it for his creativity.

-in his final creations which adds to their beauty, uniqueness and charm.
-Des believes that you should always be able to enjoy the feel of his timber finish and he ensures that the only thing between you and the timber surface is wax which protects the surface and enhances your enjoyment of it. |
+Australian timbers have been subjected to much hardship in their harsh environment and therefore have in their structure many subsequent "faults" which Des enjoyed incorporating in his final creations which adds to their beauty, uniqueness and charm.
+Des believed that you should always be able to enjoy the feel of his timber finish and he ensured that the only thing between you and the timber surface is wax which protects the surface and enhances your enjoyment of it.

-| Back to Top |
+Back to Top